There are many interesting destinations you can visit in North Georgia during the summer months. There is just no shortage of it!

 3. Try one of the longest swinging bridge

 A 270 foot-long swinging bridge over the Toccoa River near Blue Ridge, the Swinging Bridge over the Toccoa River is a popular destination for day-hikers.
 Providing short and pleasant walks, the trails to access the bridge are located on each side of the river.
+It is the longest swinging bridge east of the Mississippi River.

 4. Visit the waterfalls at the Amicalola State Park